FriendsOfTerraform/modules/azure/sql-server/README.md

 - (list(string)) **`user_assigned_managed_identity_ids = []`** _[since v0.0.1]_

-    List of managed identity IDs used by the cluster to manage azure resources
+    List of managed identity IDs used by the SQL server to manage Azure resources

 - (string) **`server_version = "12.0"`** _[since v0.0.1]_

     The version for the SQL server.
-Valid values are: `"2.0"` (for v11 server) and `"12.0"` (for v12 server)
+Valid values are: `2.0` (for v11 server) and `12.0` (for v12 server)